gpratoe/rokumio-client/README.md

   <a href="LICENSE"><img src="https://img.shields.io/badge/license-MIT-22C55E?style=flat-square" alt="MIT License" /></a>
 </p>

-Browse your Stremio library from the couch, install add-ons from your own manifest URLs, and play direct HTTP(S) media streams with a Roku remote.
+Rokumio is based on [Stroku-Native](https://github.com/gabrielsmith1874/Stroku/tree/main/Stroku-Native) and extends its native Roku Stremio client with the ability to connect to an external streaming server.
+The server can resolve and process streams that cannot be played directly by Roku.

 </div>

-## What Stroku does
+## What Rokumio does

 - Browse Cinemeta movie and series metadata with the Roku remote.
 - Connect a Stremio account through the official link-code flow.